YanivZalach/Vim_Config_NO_PLUGINS/README.md

 [Vim](https://www.vim.org/) / [NeoVim](https://neovim.io) is a powerful and highly configurable text editor designed to make text manipulation and coding a breeze.
 It's known for its unique modal editing system, where different modes offer distinct functionalities like insertion, navigation, and text manipulation.
 This design philosophy enables lightning-fast editing once you're familiar with the concepts.

+what are vim plugins?
+Plugins in Vim are add-ons that extend its capabilities for more efficient coding and editing.

+Pros:
+- Enhanced Functionality: Plugins extend Vim's capabilities, making tasks like coding and editing more efficient.
+- Language Support: Plugins offer specialized features for different programming languages.

+Cons:
+- Dependencies: Plugins can create compatibility issues and dependencies.
+- Conflicts: Multiple plugins might clash, requiring conflict resolution.

+There are additional aspects to consider in each case.

+**However, it's certain that a configuration file without plugins is copy and work!.**

+*What if I want plugins? visit: https://github.com/YanivZalach/Vim_Config*

 What do we have here?
 My Vim configuration file!
+WITHOUT ANY OUTSIDE PLUGINS

 Who can use it?
 Anyone can use it!

 ![vim_conf](https://github.com/YanivZalach/qtile-config/assets/131461377/7dc0cb1f-13a9-40e9-89c7-81e67cfa7901)